Norbiros/Norbiros/README.md

 ### 🔭 I’m currently working on:
 WebSk - great Addon for making web pages in Skript<br>
 ServerCore - addon that is more essential that essentials plugin!

+### 📯 How to reach me:
+Talk to me on Discord: Norbiros#0730
+Mail me: norbiros@protonmail.com